-One field where Icelandic companies have scored greater success than their counterparts elsewhere is that instead of the renewable energy companies being heavily subsidised by taxpayers' money, they generate substantial revenue for their owners.
+One field where Icelandic companies have excelled ahead of their counterparts elsewhere is that instead of the renewable energy companies being heavily subsidised with taxpayers money, they generate much revenue for their owners.
 This means that the resources are well managed from the financial point of view.

-Recently, Icelandic financial institutions have decided to put emphasis on financing and investing in geothermal projects world-wide.
-One of Iceland's largest banks, Glitnir Bank, has stated that sustainable energy will be one of the three main fields of expertise on which it focuses globally.
-The bank took part in establishing an investment company, called Geysir Green Energy, which has been actively looking for opportunities in the United States.
-Iceland-America Energy is a geothermal company with projects under way in California and elsewhere.
-Its mother company, Enex, has also been active in many countries.
+Recently Icelandic financial institutions have decided to put emphasis into the financing and investment of geothermal projects world wide.
+One of Iceland's largest banks, Glitnir Bank, has stated that sustainable energy will be one of the three main fields of expertise the bank focuses on globally.
+The bank took part in establishing an investment company called Geysir Green Energy which has been actively looking for opportunities in the United States.
+Iceland-America Energy is a geothermal company with projects underway in California and elsewhere.
+Its mother company, Enex has also been active in many countries.

 Reykjavik Energy is probably the best known Icelandic geothermal company.
 It has grown into becoming Iceland's largest power company, overtaking the National Power Company last year, which mainly is involved in hydropower.
-Reykjavik Energy has founded an investment company, Reykjavik Energy Invest, which has ambitious plans in the sphere of developing geothermal resources in the world and is participating in projects in the Philippines, Indonesia, Djibouti and elsewhere.
+Reykjavik Energy has founded an investment company, Reykjavik Energy Invest which has ambitious plans in the sphere of developing geothermal resources in the world and is participating in projects in the Philippenes, Indonesia, Djibouti and elsewhere.

-Icelandic geothermal energy companies are open to partnerships with leading financial institutions and developing companies for their overseas operations, and this could become an interesting area in the cooperation between Iceland and the United States.
+The Icelandic geothermal energy companies are open to partnerships with leading financial institutions and developing companies for their overseas operations and this could become an interesting area in the cooperation between Iceland and the United States.

-7.7 CO2 capture and sequestration - zero-emission power plants
+7.7 CO2 capture and sequestration - zero emission power plants

-According to data from Kagel et al. (2005) the average emission of CO2 from fossil-fuelled electric power plants in the USA is about 620 kg/MWh, whereas the average emission of CO2 from a flashed steam geothermal plant is only 27 kg/MWh.
-Nonetheless, one environmental impact of geothermal production is the emission of some undesirable gases to the atmosphere, and the major geothermal gas is CO2.
-Therefore, reduction in its emission is a desirable goal in geothermal utilization.
+According to data from Kagel et al. (2005) the average emissions of CO_2 from fossil fueled electric power plants in the USA is about 620 kg/MWh, whereas the average emission of CO_2 from a flashed steam geothermal plant is only 27 kg/MWh.
+None-the-less, one environmental impact of geothermal production is the emission of some undesirable gases to the atmosphere and the major geothermal gas is CO_2 .
+Therefore reduction in its emission is a desirable goal in geothermal utilization.

-Wells already drilled for reinjection of liquid have been made available by Reykjavík Energy for mineral sequestration studies in an attempt to devise a new way of disposing of the CO2.
-At the same time, studies are under way as regards the disposal of H2S, the other troublesome gas emitted by geothermal plants, and there is a good chance that both these studies may lead to the establishment of a "zero-emission power plant."
-The studies are being done in collaboration with US scientists from Columbia University, among others.
+Wells already drilled for reinjection of liquid have been made available by Reykjavík Energy for mineral sequestration studies in an attempt to devise a new way of disposal of the CO2.
+At the same time studies are under way as regards the disposal of H_2S , the other troublesome gas emitted by geothermal plants and there is a good chance that both these studies may lead to the establishment of a "zero emission power plant."

+These studies are done in collaboration with US scientists from Columbia University among others.

 A possible means of storing CO_2 underground is to use chemical bonding of injected CO_2 in a mineral phase.
-Igneous rocks such as basalt provide the necessary base cations to effect the precipitation of carbonate minerals from injected CO_2 -saturated fluids (See, e.g., Matter et al., 2007).
-Upon injection into basalt aquifers, CO_2 will acidify the groundwater and the acid will be neutralized by water-rock reactions, where, for example, the Mg^{+2} and Ca^{+2} released supply cations that react with the dissolved CO_2 to form carbonates.
+Igneous rocks such as basalt provide the necessary base cations to effect the precipitation of carbonate minerals from injected CO_2 -saturated fluids (See e.g. Matter et al., 2007).
+Upon injection into basalt aquifers CO_2 will acidify the groundwater and the acid will be neutralized by water-rock reactions, where, for example, the Mg+2 and Ca+2 released supply cations that react with the dissolved CO_2 to form carbonates.

-Even though the physical and hydrological conditions in the geothermal reservoirs are not the most favourable conditions for CO2 mineral sequestration, results of determination of calcite in high temperature geothermal boreholes can nevertheless provide critical background information for the planning of field-scale CO2 mineral sequestration experiments.
-Such determinations have been carried out in some geothermal areas in Iceland and suggest that a significant portion of CO2 is captured, and that experiments under more favourable conditions should be worthwhile (Ármannsson et al. 2007).
+Even though the physical and hydrological conditions in the geothermal reservoirs are not the most favorable conditions for CO_2 mineral sequestration, results of determination of calcite in high temperature geothermal boreholes can nevertheless provide critical background information for the planning of field scale CO_2 mineral sequestration experiments.
+Such determinations have been carried out in some geothermal areas in Iceland and suggest that a significant portion of CO_2 is captured and that experiments under more favorable conditions should be worthwhile (Ármannsson et al. 2007).